 “Seasons of Life and Land will surely become a classic of American environmental consciousness.
 It is impeccably researched, intelligently conceived, astonishingly observant and radiant with love for its subject. … Potentially, they [Subhankar’s photographs] are as influential as the massive Exxon Valdez oil spill in Alaska that saved the refuge [Arctic National Wildlife Refuge] from the drillers in 1989.
 They should make even the most gung–ho believer in the American public’s absolute right to cheap gasoline feel uncomfortable.”

-Subhankar Banerjee is an Indian born American photographer, writer, and activist.
-Over the past decade he has been a leading voice on issues of arctic conservation, indigenous human rights, resource development and climate change.
-More recently he has also been focusing on global forest deaths from climate change.
+Subhankar Banerjee is an Indian born American photographer, writer and activist.
+Over the past decade he has been a leading voice on issues of Arctic conservation, indigenous human rights, resource wars and climate change.
+He has also done work in the American southwest that addresses desert ecology, and forest deaths from climate change.
+His current research focuses on the intersection of ecocultural activism and environmental humanities—environmental philosophy, environmental history and ecocriticism.
 His photographs, writing and lectures have reached millions of people around the world.

 “By the time Senator Boxer displayed one of his polar bear pictures, Banerjee had moved beyond the dueling frontier visions that have tended to frame the debate over oil drilling.
 Perhaps he had realized as well that these visions ultimately reinforce one another, as they both portray ANWR [Arctic National Wildlife Refuge] as a remote place, disconnected from everyday life.
 Banerjee’s striking aesthetic compositions, together with his attention to ecological context, reframe the Arctic landscape and question some of the reigning assumptions about the relationship between nature and culture in modern America.
 His work makes viewers feel closer to the Arctic, not only by offering memorable portrayals of the region, but also by repeatedly reminding them of the ties that bind this distant land to their own lives.”